Ajazdin Nuhi

-Ajazdin Nuhi (Serbian Cyrillic: Ајаздин Нухи; born 10 October 1979) is a Serbian former professional footballer of Gorani descent.
+Ajazdin Nuhi (Serbian Cyrillic: Ајаздин Нухи; born 10 October 1979) is a Serbian former professional footballer of Gorani descent who played as a midfielder.

 Club career

 Nuhi started his senior career at Čukarički in 1997.
 He was transferred to Partizan in the summer of 2001, winning the national championship title in his first season at the club.
 Later on, Nuhi also played on loan for Legia Warsaw (2003) and Sartid Smederevo (2004).

 Between 2004 and 2006, Nuhi represented Montenegrin side Zeta, while the club still competed in the First League of Serbia and Montenegro.
 He then spent three seasons with OFK Beograd in the Serbian SuperLiga.
 Between 2009 and 2011, Nuhi played for another Montenegrin club Mogren, this time in the Montenegrin First League.

 International career

 In 2001, Nuhi was capped once for FR Yugoslavia at under-21 level.